bbauska/Coursera-Bootstrap/readme.md

 Also, it shows that there are some untracked files in this folder called templates.

-Let\'s add all these changes to the staging the area, so again, type
+Let&apos;s add all these changes to the staging the area, so again, type
 <b>\> git add.</b>

 And then all these files will be added to the staging area.